Sounders owner Adrian Hanauer says widespread coronavirus testing needed before MLS can return

-Sounders FC majority owner Adrian Hanauer has heard all of the extreme and fantastical plans professional sports leagues and fans have sketched in order to resume or debut a season during the global coronavirus pandemic.
+Sounders FC majority owner Adrian Hanauer has heard all of the extreme and fantastical plans professional sports leagues and fans have sketched trying to resume or debut a season during the global coronavirus pandemic.

 Here’s another: Testing everyone prior to entering a stadium to watch a game or match.